practicalli/spacemacs/debug-clojure/sayid-debugger.md

-# Sayid debugger
+# Sayid debug and profile tool

-[Sayid](http://bpiel.github.io/sayid/), pronounced "siy EED", is an omniscient debugger and profiler for Clojure.
+[Sayid](http://bpiel.github.io/sayid/), pronounced "siy EED", is an indepth debug and profile tool for Clojure projects.
+To debug or profile code it must be able to compile.

+> #### Hint::cider-debug - a simpler approach
+> [cider-debug](cider-debug.md) is simpler and quicker approach to debugging.

 Sayid works by intercepting and recording the inputs and outputs of functions.
 It can even record function calls that occur inside of functions.
 The user can select which functions to trace.
 Functions can be selected individually or by namespace.
 The recorded data can be displayed, queried and profiled.